krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - listener setup: tcp:port or udp:port
 - endpoint group: define region and weight, health checks and muliple targets (ALB, NLB, EC2, Elastic IP)

-#### S3 Limits

-- Storage Limits:
-  - Unlimited Storage: You can store an unlimited amount of data in S3.
-  - Individual Object Size: Objects can range from 0 bytes to 5 TB in size.
-Single PUT Operation: The largest object you can upload in a single PUT operation is 5 GB.
-Multipart Upload: For objects larger than 100 MB, it's recommended to use the Multipart Upload feature for optimal performance.
-Bucket Size: There is no limit on the total size of data stored in a bucket.
-Number of Buckets: Amazon S3 now supports up to 1 million buckets per AWS account.
-Directory Buckets: S3 directory buckets, which only support S3 Express One Zone storage class, can support up to 2 million transactions per second.

-- Request Rate Limits:
-  - PUT/COPY/POST/DELETE:  3,500 requests per second per prefix within a bucket, according to Stack Overflow.
-  - GET/HEAD: 5,500 requests per second per prefix within a bucket, according to Stack Overflow.
-- Service Quotas:
-  - There are also service-level quotas, and you can request increases to these if needed.
-- 503 Slow Down Errors: When S3 is scaling to higher request rates, you might encounter 503 Slow Down errors.
-These should resolve as S3 completes scaling.
-- Latency: S3 is not designed for latency-critical workloads, and actual latency can vary.

 #### Traffic flow cloudfront, aws route 53 and aws s3